-Whether it’s a stroke, a bad fall, breast cancer, or an incurable rare skin disease, when a parent becomes sick, your life instantly changes.
+Whether it’s a stroke, a bad fall, breast cancer, or incurable rare skin disease, when a parent becomes sick, your life instantly changes.
 You’re forced to grow up in ways that you never imagined.
 Suddenly, you find yourself on an emotional roller coaster—one second, you feel angry; the next, overwhelmed, stressed, or upset.
 All of these reactions are instinctual and natural.
 Dealing with a sick parent is difficult, and no matter what people tell you or what you read in this article, it’s hard to actually prepare.
 You can only deal once the diagnosis has been made.
 My family has been handling my father’s health issues—a rare incurable skin disease followed by congestive heart failure followed by a severe brain injury with stroke-like results—for six years now.
-If you’ve just learned that your mom or dad is experiencing a medical crisis, I’m sorry.
-It’s not easy, but here’s what you should do when a parent becomes sick.
+If you’ve just learned that your mom or dad is experiencing a medical crisis, it’s not easy, but here’s what you should do when a parent becomes sick.

-Medical terminology can be complicated to comprehend, so if you’re attending appointments with your sick parent, take notes and speak up when you don’t understand something that is being said.
-Most people have a friend or family member who is a doctor or nurse; reach out to them and ask for advice or definitions of certain conditions.
+Medical terminology can be complicated to comprehend, so if you’re attending appointments with your sick parent, take notes, and speak up when you don’t understand something that is being said.
+Most people have a friend or family member who is a doctor or nurse; reach out and ask for advice or definitions of certain conditions.
 They may be a good resource for finding the proper physician.

 This type of situation is difficult and you’re going to need a support group to get through it.
-Whether it’s your siblings, your best friends from high school, or your favorite cousins, seek out an A team of people to turn to when the going gets rough.
+Whether it’s your siblings, your best friends from high school, or your favorite cousins, seek out an A-team of people to turn to when the going gets rough.
 If you really don’t have anyone to turn to, make an appointment with your doctor and explain what is happening.
 Ask them to recommend a support group for people in your situation.
-For example, my dad joined an email group of people who had his skin disease.
+For example, my dad joined an email group of people who shared his skin disease.
 He developed a friendship with another man who was dealing with the same issues, and it helped him get through the darkest days.

-Also establish a B team.
+Also, establish a B-team.
 While my mom, siblings, and I want to keep things private, my dad’s five siblings have a right to know what is going on with him.
 Recognize these people as an exterior support group.
 Ask them to respect your privacy, but keep them informed by sending out group texts or weekly email updates.
-If you don’t feel comfortable relying on extended family for emotional support, make the B team feel included by relying on them for literal day-to-day support.
+If you don’t feel comfortable relying on extended family for emotional support, make the B-team feel included by relying on them for literal day-to-day support.
 Ask them to walk and feed your dog while you’re at the hospital.
 Ask them to go to the grocery store and fill your fridge with food.
 Make the extended family feel useful by giving them tasks that you don’t have the energy to deal with.

-Whether or not your parent has been dealt a life-threatening illness, your life is changed by the onset of their sickness.
+Whether or not your parent has been dealt with a life-threatening illness, your life is changed by the onset of their sickness.
 They may never be the same person again and that means your relationship with them will never be the same either.
-Take some time to grieve the loss of your healthy normal parent.
+Take some time to grieve the loss of your healthy, normal parent.
 Cry while looking through albums of old family photos or let off some steam at a boxing class.
 Do whatever you need to do to close that chapter of your life and move on to the next.

 Don’t pressure yourself to act like everything is normal.
 Life is full of ups and downs, and a sick parent is a down, so being stressed out is only natural.
 If you’re having trouble sleeping or eating, or if you come down with a bad cold, realize that your body is coping with the stress.
 Go on a walk, take a sleeping aid like melatonin, or make a batch of your favorite comfort food.
 It’s perfectly okay to pamper yourself during times of high stress.